ockentap/AV1-Everything/README.md

 ## TODO

-*Make the script rename files when a name conflict emerges, i.e. converting 1.mkv to 1.mp4 will overwrite any existing 1.mp4.
++Make the script rename files when a name conflict emerges, i.e. converting 1.mkv to 1.mp4 will overwrite any existing 1.mp4.

-*Better way to rename moved source files with `Non-GNU mv`, currently it uses epoch time as the filename.
++Better way to rename moved source files with `Non-GNU mv`, currently it uses epoch time as the filename.

-*Test the script more throughly for more defects.
++Test the script more throughly for more defects.

 ## Configuration